lukasz-wiecaszek/ramindex/README.md

 0032c0f0  f5 13 00 f9 f5 03 01 aa  a4 4f 2f 94 83 22 40 f9  |.........O/.."@.|
 ```

 They match again.
-I think that way I verified that `ramindex` module and `ramindex`
+That is how I was verifying/testing that the
-utility work as desired.
-The correctness for other level and types of caches
+`ramindex` kernel module and `ramindex` userspace utility work as desired.
-I was verifying using exactly the same method.
+Other level and types of caches was tested using exactly the same method.

 ### TODO